Servideska/HPC/doc.zih.tu-dresden.de/docs/data_transfer/object_storage.md

 ## Initial Configuration

-Before you use `rclone` for the first time, you need to configure it.
+Before you use `rclone` for the first time, you have to configure it.
 This is done interactively as shown below.
 Replace `REPLACE_ME_WITH_ACCESS_KEY` and `REPLACE_ME_WITH_SECRET_KEY` with the values from the self service portal: